emdgroup/baybe/docs/userguide/objective.md

 normalized before being combined.
 ```

-In the example below we use three different targets (which all have a different goal)
+In the example below, we use three different targets (which all have a different goal)
 and weigh the first target a twice as important as each of the remaining targets:
 ```python
 from baybe.targets import NumericalTarget